Deltares/ProbabilisticLibrary/CONTRIBUTING.md

 - TODO's are allowed to identify corner cases.
 - use 0.0, 1.0 etc if they are floats/doubles; use 0, 1 etc if they are integers.
 - in principle no abbreviations in names of methods, members and variables.
-- Boy Scout Rule: if you change an existing file, leave the code better than you found it.
-If the change is very small, do your changes in the existing style.
-That makes reviewing easier.
-If the change is substantial, and a style change is needed, do the style changes in a separate commit.

 ## Other style settings, C++ specific